rpassmore/gitops-cicd/cluster-home-lab/Readme.md

-Cluster setup fur Talos on HomeLab
+Cluster setup for Talos on HomeLab

 Setup argocd cd: